 If riding a motorbike to Ban Gioc Waterfall is too much of an adventure then try a tour.
-Tours from Hanoi to Ban Gioc Waterfall generally run as 3 day packages and visit other local attractions on the way up such as Ba Be Lake and Ngam Ngou cave.
-Packages generally cost upwards of USD 100.
+Tours from Hanoi to Ban Gioc Waterfall generally run as 3-day packages and visit other local attractions on the way up such as Ba Be Lake, the Ngam Ngou cave, and local homestays.

 How much does Ban Gioc Waterfall Cost?

 Entry to the Ban Gioc Waterfall is 45,000 VND (roughly USD 2.50).
 Tickets are purchased from a small side of the road ticket booth, where in typical Vietnamese fashion there is a “ticket checking station” located another 10 meters from the point of purchase.

 Motorbike parking down in the waterfall area is an additional 10,000 VND (roughly USD 0.50).

 If you’re keen to get a little closer to the waterfall it is possible to hop on board a raft boat for an additional fee.
 I did not bother with this.

 The secret trail for climbing Ban Gioc Waterfall